latex3/latex2e/CONTRIBUTING.md

 place it into your local `texmf` tree so that it will be always found – how to do that depends on the installation you use).

-If you think the bug is in core LaTeX (as maintained by the LaTeX Team) but `latexbug` complains about are needed to demonstrate the problem, then please continue and send the bug report to us but explain this explicitly in your description of bug.
+If `latexbug` complains about third-party packages you should first remove those from your test file.
+If that is not possible, then the bug is most likely in one of these packages and you should report the problem to the maintainers of the package instead of opening an issue here.
+However, if you think the bug is in core LaTeX (as maintained by the LaTeX Team) even though you need the third-party packages to demonstrate the problem, then please continue and send the bug report to us but explain this explicitly in your description of the bug.

+## Font related issues

+Problems that are clearly due to using a specific font setup or a specific font are normally out of scope as we do not maintain fonts for LaTeX and can't help with problems in that area.
+Especially with XeTeX and LuaTeX people may experience issues due to font usage that are either due to the font itself or to different versions or treatment on different platforms.
+So please use Computer Modern or Latin Modern fonts in the test files.

 ## Layout and interface deficiencies